Agribusiness

 Australians will pay for renewable energy

-A recent survey of 2,500 Australian households found that 11% would pay up to 10% more pa for their electricity if they knew that at least 25% was generated from renewable sources.
+A recent survey of 2,000 Australian households found that 15% would pay up to 10% more pa for their electricity if they knew that at least 25% was generated from renewable sources.
+This being a 4% increase from 12 months ago when the same survey was conducted.

-The survey also found that 31% of households actively undertake routine activities to save electricity costs and that women aged 40-50 are the most conscious towards saving money through reducing household electricity costs.
+The survey also found that 36% of households actively undertake routine activities to save electricity costs and that women aged 50-59 are the most conscious towards saving money through reducing household electricity costs, followed by those aged 40-49.

 FINANCIAL SERVICES

-One question asked “What do you believe will be the largest challenge facing your organization in the first half of 2023?”
-The main response given was “Economic Downturn” which accounted for 24% of overall responses.
-This was followed by “Competitive Environment” (18%); “Inflation” (17%); “Supply Chains” (15%) and “COVID-19” (9%).
-“Other” responses made up the remaining 17%, where the most common were employee retention and labour shortages; bringing new products and services to market; responding to changes in the regulatory environment and adopting hybrid working.
+One question asked “What do you believe will be the largest challenge facing your organization in the first half of 2024?”
+The main response given was “Economic Downturn” which accounted for 21% of overall responses.
+This was followed by “Competitive Environment” (19%); “Inflation” (18%); “Supply Chains” (16%) and “Employee Retention” (12%).
+Other responses made up the remaining 14%, where the most common were labour shortages; bringing new products and services to market; responding to changes in the regulatory environment and adopting hybrid working.

 FOOD & BEVERAGE